 Cultivating a daily routine is one of the best ways to help make sure that you stay healthy and balanced.
-A Pitta daily routine should focus on remaining cool and calm.
-These are some of suggestions to include in your daily routine.
+A morning routine for Pitta types should focus on remaining cool and calm.
+Some examples of morning routine activities for Pitta types include:

 Enjoy Moderate Exercise

-Yoga, skiing, skating, swimming, and biking are all great options for the Pitta dosha.
+Yoga, skiing, skating, swimming, and biking are all great options for Pitta types.
 In particular, yin yoga is good for a Pitta because it is slow, relaxing, and cooling, and helps to invigorate the body without over-exerting it.

-Practice meditation and a cooling pranayama after your asanas.
 Meditation and pranayama are highly effective tools in reducing excess Pitta.
 Both practices encourage grounding, reduce stress, aid in the release of emotions, and cultivate peace – all things Pittas tend to need help with.
 For meditation practices, try focusing on the breath or So Hum Meditation.
-For Pranayama, try shitali (or sheetali) and chandra bhedana..
+For Pranayama, try shitali (or sheetali) and chandra bhedana.